|

 * * *

-beautiful picture, and for giving me a nearly prophetic word that I'll make it
+such a beautiful picture, and for giving me a nearly prophetic word that I'll

 God bless you and yours,